Daniel Martin

 A selected set of papers on attention, perception, and information disclosure.

-1. Search and Satisficing
+1. Search and Satisficing PDF

 with Andrew Caplin and Mark Dean